yakkl/yakkl/templates/corporate/terms.md

 These terms control the relationship between Yakkl and you.
 They do not create any third party beneficiary rights.

-The laws of Massachusetts, U.S.A., excluding Massachusetts's conflict of laws rules, will apply to any disputes arising out of or relating to these terms or the Services.
-All claims arising out of or relating to these terms or the Services will be litigated exclusively in the applicable federal or state courts of Massachusetts, and you and Yakkl consent to personal jurisdiction in those courts.
+The laws of Georgia, U.S.A., excluding Georgia's conflict of laws rules, will apply to any disputes arising out of or relating to these terms or the Services.
+All claims arising out of or relating to these terms or the Services will be litigated exclusively in the applicable federal or state courts of Georgia, and you and Yakkl consent to personal jurisdiction in those courts.

 Yakkl reserves the right to amend or modify these terms at any time and in